wili4m/pwdgen/README.md

 # pwdgen
-A simple script to create random passwords on Linux
+A simple script to create random passwords on Linux.
+It has no tricks.
+It's simple.
+You can read the code easily!

 # How setup it?